AlbaXIII/golden-goose-tutoring/README.md

         * Beneath/alongside the form is a list of contact methods and hours, displayed in a list form, and an iframe from google maps displaying the 'catchment area'.
         * This is an important feature for user to be able to contact the business with adhoc requests and gain insight into the location of services offered.
         * The list is punctuated with favicons, and presented in a larger font to provide emphasis.
+    * __Goodbye section__
+        * At the bottom of the page is a message thanking users for their interest, and the logo repeated underneath to bookend the website.

 * __Confirmation page__
     * Upon completion of the form, users will be redirected to a confirmation page acknowledging receipt of the data by way of centered text.
 Beneath the text is a return button styled identically to the submit buttons from the index page and contact page.